aimms/documentation/webui/widget-options.rst

 .. warning ::

-    Please be aware that you should define the display domain rigorously over **the same set** (or subset) than the identifier shown.
+    Please be aware that you should define the display domain rigorously over **the same set** (or subset) as the domain of the shown identifier.

 Slicing
 +++++++